Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 - Conversely, given that you have observed $k_{obs}$ out of $N$ differences in the empirical data, what is your best estimate for the divergence time $T$?

 Of note, $\bar k$ is the expected number of differences, that is, the mean number of differences that you observe if you run the simulation many times under a given fixed value for $T$.
 However, from simulation to simulation, the actual number of differences $k$ will vary.
-This number $k$ is a random variable, and we have seen during the first tutorial that this random variable has a binomial distribution:
+This number $k$ is a random variable, which has a binomial distribution:
 $$
 k \sim Binomial(N, q(r,T))
 $$